-Adding Gold to an IRA
+Adding Gold Bullion to Your IRA

 Investing in gold has been taking place throughout the centuries providing a ‘safe haven’ in troubled or uncertain times.
 This still applies today for the modern investor, although there are additional reasons that underpin the widespread renewal of investor interest in gold.

 In uncertain times, shifting savings and investment into metals not only provides security but if done correctly can prove to be an investment that offers gains while most other investments cannot.
 Gold is among a handful of financial assets that do not rely on an issuer’s promise to pay, offering refuge from default risk.
 It provides insurance against extreme movements and collapse that often occur during economy change.

 Most investment portfolios are invested primarily in traditional financial assets such as stocks and bonds.
 The reason for holding diverse investments is to protect the portfolio against fluctuations in the value of any single asset or group of assets that react in a common fashion.
 Portfolios containing gold are generally more stable and predictable than all other investments.

 Market swings may come and go, but over the long term gold keeps its buying power.
 Its value, in terms of the real goods and services that it can buy, has remained remarkably stable not only in one country but all countries.
 In contrast, the purchasing power of many currencies has generally declined due to the impact of rising prices for goods and services.
 As a result, gold is often bought to counter the effects of inflation and currency fluctuations.